bvbohnen/X3_Customizer/Documentation.md

 This tool is written in Python, and tested on version 3.7.
 As of customizer version 3, an executable will be generated for users who do not wish to run the Python source code directly, and is available on the github Releases page.
 These will be provided as convenient, generally for 64-bit Windows.
 For Linux or 32-bit Windows users, the source code can be run directly using an appopriate version of Python.

 This tool is designed primarily for Albion Prelude v3.3.
 Most transforms will support prior or later versions of AP.
 TC 3.4 is tentatively supported for many transforms, though has not been thoroughly tested.
+Farnham's Legacy support has been added as well.

 When used alongside the X3 Plugin Manager: if the customizer outputs to a catalog (the default), these tools can run in either order; if the customizer outputs to loose files (a command line option), the customizer should be run second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.